Alex-Gamper/Ada-WinRT/Examples/Desktop/Ocr/README.md

   * Start Visual Studio 2017
   * File->Open->Folder and select the Ocr directory (you should see the x64\debug\Ocr.exe in *Solution Explorer*)
   * Select Ocr.exe from the **Select Startup Item** drop down (next to the green arrow on the toolbar)
-  * Set a breakpoint in the appropriate Ada source file and then press either F5, F10 or F11, Note that F11 will step into the Ada initialization code within b_Ocr.adb (specificaly the main function, which does all the elaboration code)
+  * Set a breakpoint in the appropriate Ada source file and then press either F5, F10 or F11, Note that F11 will step into the Ada initialization code within b_Ocr.adb (specificaly the main function, which does the call to the elaboration code, before entering the Ocr)